 In fact, there is no way for mothers or anyone else to insulate family members from the possibility of calamity.
 Life is a risk-taking endeavor.
 Although one should never endorse careless risks, mothers who are constantly warning of impending disaster are misguided.
 They also are not much fun to be around.

 The Problem: Female relationships tend to be heavily based on talk, contrasted with male relationships, which often include lots of non-verbal communication and are often predicated on shared activities.
-Relationships that are based primarily on talk run into difficulties sooner or later, it being human nature to occasionally say something that one shouldn't.
+Relationships that are based primarily on talk run into difficulties sooner or later; it is human nature to say something that one shouldn't.
 "Women tend to talk more, and talk about more personal topics, so this gives us more chance to say the wrong thing," Tannen said..

 The Solution: Some suggest that mothers and daughters should take a page from the men's book and concentrate on doing things together.
 Psychotherapist and author Dorothy Firman concurs that sharing activities can "diffuse some tense situations."
 On the other hand, Firman points out that activities don't always deepen a relationship the way good conversation can.
 "But conversation needs to be respectful, careful, based on love and care, and the two people need to discover whether they can take a conversation to a healing place," Firman said.